9

 New browser for Linux and Windows: LibreWolf.

-This project is an independent offshoot of the one being developed by Mozilla браузера FireFox.
-LibreWolf's goals are greater privacy, security, and freedom for users.
-The LibreWolf project's development community of 5 independent programmers is engaged.
-The Developers of LibreWolf usually push new builds immediately after the release of a new version of Mozilla Firefox.
+This project is an independent offshoot of the FireFox browser being developed by Mozilla.
+LibreWolf's goals are greater privacy, security and freedom for users.
+LibreWolf is developing the project community of 5 independent programmers.
+LibreWolf developers usually release new builds of the program immediately after the release of a new version of Mozilla FireFox.

-LibreWolf is designed to enhance protection against tracking and fingerprinting of the user's browser and computer, and also includes several security enhancements.
-This is achieved through privacy- and security-focused browser settings and fixes.
+LibreWolf is designed to improve protection against tracking techniques and fingerprinting of a user's browser and computer, and also includes several security enhancements.
+This is achieved through privacy and security-focused browser settings and patches.
 LibreWolf also aims to remove all telemetry, data collection and annoyances, as well as disable anti-freedom features such as DRM.

 Installing the LibreWolf browser